derpen/fastergoding/README.md

 	"log"
 	"net/http"

-	"github.com/derpen/fastergoding" // add this code
+	"github.com/derpen/fastergoding" // add this code
 )

 func main() {
-	// Add this code
+	// Add this code
 	fastergoding.Run()

-	// If your main is not in root folder, do something like this fastergoding.Run("./main/main.go")
+	// If your main.go is not in root folder, point to the folder from where you run go run
+	// So, something like this
+	fastergoding.Run("./cmd/api/main/")

 	http.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {
 		fmt.Fprintf(w, "Hello %s!", r.URL.Query().Get("name"))